Unauthorized Nibblers in the Garden?

 - Install fencing of the appropriate height and type for the animals you need to keep away from your plants.
 Single-strand electric fences can be effective deterrents, but they are not appropriate in yards used by young children or pets.

-- Set up scare devices before wildlife begins taste sampling.
-Examples include: mylar balloons or tape (which scare by fluttering in the wind), motion-activated sprinklers, acoustic alarms or radios, even clumps of dog hair.
+- Set up scare devices before wild animals visit.
+Examples include Mylar balloons or tape (which scare by fluttering in the wind), motion-activated sprinklers, acoustic alarms, radios or even clumps of dog hair.

 Tips for the flower garden